shantanu-ai/DPN-SA/README.md

 # Deep Propensity Network - Sparse Autoencoder (DPN-SA) - Implementation for real world Jobs dataset

 ## Description
 Repository of Deep Propensity Network - Sparse Autoencoder (DPN-SA) to calculate propensity score using sparse autoencoder - Paper is accepted and currently "in print" at Journal of the American Medical Informatics Association(JAMIA).
-Will update the link of the published manuscript soon.
+Will update the link of the published manuscript soon (doi number: 	10.1093/jamia/ocaa346).